List of The Amanda Show episodes

 The following is an episode list for the Nickelodeon sketch comedy series The Amanda Show.
-The series premiered on October 16, 1999 and ended on September 21, 2002.
+The series premiered on October 16, 1999, and ended on September 21, 2002, after 3 seasons and 46 episodes.
 Six additional "Best of..." episodes aired after 40 episodes were produced in total.
-Amanda Bynes and Drake Bell were the only actors to appear in every episode.
+Amanda Bynes and Drake Bell are the only actors to appear in every episode.